Articles by City & Category

 Cabs have other drawbacks.
 If it's raining, you can't get a cab.
 Also, it's tough to get a cab at 4 a.m. when the bars close, or at 4 p.m. rush hour.
 Then, even if you do hail one, the driver might pull over, roll down the window, ask where you're going, and then drive away if he/she doesn't feel like going that way.

 Who needs the aggravation?
 That's why New Yorkers have mastered the subway to get where they want to go.
+Travelers like you should, too!
+All of the best tourist attractions are accessible by subway and easy to get to from central locations.
+Learn more about the easily accessible NYC attractions by train below:

-However, there are some definite Do's and Don'ts to being a good subway rider:
+However, there are some definite Do's and Don'ts to being a good subway rider.

 Have your Metrocard ready.
 Blocking the turnstile while rummaging through your pockets or purse is no way to make friends.